 To prevent rot from setting in, you need to limit the exposure of your potted orchids to rainfall.
 Let your potted orchids reach near-dry conditions before allowing them to soak up rainwater again.
 If they are already moist, do not expose them to rain again as excessive moisture in the medium will promote rotting of roots and new growths.

-or any inorganic material that is non-absorbent, you can go ahead and allow them to soak in the rain during the entire season.
-Just ensure they dry up after each soak, so that no water pools up in the new growths and crowns.
+If your orchids are potted in any inorganic material that is non-absorbent ar are bare root, you can go ahead and allow them to soak in the rain during the entire season.
+Just ensure they dry up after each soak so that no water pools up in the new growths and crowns.
 You can easily tip your mounts to one side to drain out any moisture that is trapped in new growths or sheaths.

 Take quick remedial action if you observe signs of rotting

 Once you identify any rot issues in any of your orchids, you need to take quick remedial action to treat them at the earliest.

 In the case of stem, crown and leaf rot, you may have to remove the rotted tissue by cutting or scraping away the affected portion.
 Apply cinnamon powder on the cut surfaces to prevent them from getting re-infected.